• Education

 BUSTA

-BUSTA will promote innovative and practical learning methods for students by integrating animal therapy training.
+BUSTA developed innovative and practical learning methods for students through animal therapy training.

 In order to adapt educational processes to the challenges of the 21st century, schools need to rely on innovative and practical methods, involving students in challenging activities and combining new educational needs with existing educational curricula aimed at creating active, inclusive and responsible citizens.
 In order to put this approach forward, transversal skills need to be fostered in the school ecosystem to allow a more transdisciplinary, learner-centred and challenge-based approach.
 Therefore, teachers and school personnel need to reinforce the development of key competences.
-With the BUSTA project students will have the opportunity to have real life impact that goes beyond the boundaries of the school, on the lives of persons with disabilities: they will develop research and cooperative actions to integrate service animal training.
+With the BUSTA project students had the opportunity to have real life impact that goes beyond the boundaries of the school, on the lives of persons with disabilities.

 Aims

-1. Empower teachers to promote students’ talents through innovative pedagogy.
+1. Empowered teachers to promote students’ talents through innovative pedagogy.

-2. Empower teachers to promote students’ active real-world participation and inclusiveness through awareness building and psycho-affective connection.
+2. Empowered teachers to promote students’ active real-world participation and inclusiveness through awareness building and psycho-affective connection.

-3. Empower students’ capacity to develop curiosity, work with challenges and co-design creative solutions.
+3. Empowered students’ capacity to develop curiosity, work with challenges and co-design creative solutions.

-4. Empower students’ capacity to use digital tools and content to exchange practices with partner schools.
+4. Empowered students’ capacity to use digital tools and content to exchange practices with partner schools.

 Target Groups